niplav/site/pickup_reports.md

 I was probably too nerdy in the approach, talking about the French existentialists, and guessing she studied philosophy.
-I also exited the approach too quickly, and asked “Why?” when she said she didn't want to give me her contact details, but in a non-playful way (something like “I bet you've never had a [country] […] lover before!” would have been much better).
+I also exited the approach too quickly, and asked "Why?" when she said she didn't want to give me her contact details, but in a non-playful way (something like "I bet you've never had a [country] […] lover before!" would have been much better).
 I was smitten after the approach.

 She was on.
-She was enjoying herself, or maybe just the attention.
+She was enjoying the approach, or perhaps just the attention.
 But she was on.

 As [Nash](https://daysofgame.com) always says: